defano/wyldcard/README.md

 #### The message box

-The message box is a HyperCard window containing a single-line text field (hide or show this window from the "Go" menu).
-Text entered into this field is interpreted as a HyperTalk command or expression when you press enter.
-The contents of this field can by read or written as a container.
-The message box is addressable as `[the] message`, `[the] message box` or `[the] message window`
+The message box is a HyperCard window containing a single-line editable text field (you can show or hide this window from the "Go" menu).
+Text entered into the message is evaluated as a HyperTalk statement when you press enter.
+The contents of this field can by read or written as a container and is addressable as `[the] message`, `[the] message box` or `[the] message window`.

 For example:

 ```
 put "-- Add a comment" after the message box
-multiply message by 3
+multiply the message by 3
 ```

-Note that the message box is HyperTalk's "default container".
-When a container is not explicitly specified in an expression, the message box is assumed.
+Note that the message box is HyperTalk's _default container_.
+That is, when a container is not explicitly specified in an expression, the message box is assumed.
 For example, `put "Hello"` causes the message box to be displayed and for "Hello" to appear inside of it.

 #### The `it` container

 HyperTalk provides an implicit variable named `it`.
-Most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated expression's result.
+Most expressions and some commands place a value into this variable so that `it` refers to the last computed value.

 For example: